-This is a dreaded pronouncement for the vast majority of people and the very words strike fear into the hearts of every back pain sufferer.
+"You have a lumbar herniated disc."
+This is a dreaded pronouncement for the vast majority of people since the very words strike fear into the hearts of every back pain sufferer.
 Bulging discs have nasty reputations as treatment–resistant pain syndromes which seem to haunt patients for decades and eventually require surgery.

 The majority of bulging discs are completely asymptomatic and harmless.